HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Android Encrypt Message

 There is a known issue that when the user is sending a message, they need to put the pointer before the plain text before click on the encryption button.
 The reason is because of the keyboard mechanism.
-It does not clean the automation after that.
+It does not clean the typed characters, which means they only clean the text after the pointer.

 ## Unachieved Features
 ## Multi-language